finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

             try
             {
-                // [EXPERIMENTAL] GetPortfolioGroupAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Portfolio Group
+                // [EARLY ACCESS] GetPortfolioGroupAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Portfolio Group
                 ICollection<AccessMetadataValue> result = apiInstance.GetPortfolioGroupAccessMetadataByKey(scope, code, metadataKey, effectiveAt, asAt);
                 Debug.WriteLine(result);
             }